Click here for information regarding Covid-19 and Online Consultations

 • CHECK IN/PREPARATION: Surgery Time:

-• You should plan to arrive 45 minutes earlier than your scheduled surgery time.
+• You should plan to arrive 1 hour earlier than your scheduled surgery time.
 Patients less than 18 years old must be accompanied by a parent or legal guardian.
-When you arrive at our office on the day of your surgery, give the receptionist the phone number of the pharmacy you would like us to call for any spec ial medications Dr. Hughes and associates might prescribe.
+When you arrive at our office on the day of your surgery, give the receptionist the phone number of the pharmacy you would like us to call for any special medications Dr. Hughes and associates might prescribe.

 • CARETAKER: Someone must spend the first night after surgery with you.